Roux-en-Y Gastric Bypass—Laparoscopic Surgery

 (Bariatric Surgery; Weight-Reduction Surgery)

-Roux-en-Y gastric bypass is a surgery for obesity.
-It changes the size of the stomach and small intestine to cause weight loss by:
+Roux-en-Y gastric bypass is surgery to decrease the structure and size of the stomach and attach it to a small part of the intestine.

 Reasons for Procedure

 This surgery is done to treat severe obesity when other methods have not helped.
 It makes the size of the stomach smaller to cause weight loss by:

 - Restricting food intake—creates a small pouch to serve as the stomach, so a person cannot eat as much

 - Making the body unable to absorb as many calories from food—bypasses the first part of the small intestine, where many of the calories from food are usually absorbed